How to request access to your personal data stored by Europol: a guide

 This guide is addressed to activists, lawyers and any other interested individuals who wish to access personal data on them or their clients that is processed, or has been processed, by Europol.
 It provides a brief overview of the political context, advice and information on the process of requesting one’s personal data, relevant resources and a template request.

 This resource was created by Romain Lanneau, Statewatch () and Chloé Berthélémy, EDRi () with input from Chris Jones (Statewatch), Jesper Lund (IT-Pol), Caterina Rodelli (Access Now) and Laure Baudrihaye.
 We welcome feedback for its continuous improvement.
+Please contact us if you make use of this guide and submit a request for personal data to Europol.
+This could greatly help us in improving our advocacy work.

 Europol’s powers have been constantly bolstered in the last decade which has led to it playing an increasing role in police activities and operations.
 This includes the processing of data on political activities, travel passengers, as well as non-EU nationals.
 This means that surveillance and repression of individuals and organisations have intensified at the European level through the daily, extensive exchange of data among the agency and several European police and migration forces.